Conforto HR in 9th, Mets overcome early gaffe to top Pirates

 UP NEXT

-Mets: Have not announced a starter for Monday’s first game of a three-game series in Cincinnati.
+Mets: Jerad Eickhoff (0-1, 4.97 ERA) will start a three-game series in Cincinnati on Monday.
+Eickhoff has appeared in three games this season and made one start.
+He last pitched 2 2/3 innings of relief on July 11.

-Pirates: Chase De Jong (1-3, 5.59 ERA) will start on Monday as the Pirates start a six-game road trip with three games against Arizona.
+Pirates: Chase De Jong (1-3, 5.59) will start on Monday as the Pirates start a six-game road trip with three games against Arizona.